 CashFlow, an app facilitating a real or virtual movement of money, is quite feature-rich.
 So, it sends notifications to enable users to discover its range of features.
 So, This promotes user engagement with the app.

 3. Delicious sends customized offers to lapsing customers.

 Delicious, a food app, sends suitable customized offers for dormant retargeting customers.
-Also, this helps in retaining the inactive customers and boosting engagement.
+Also, this helps in retaining inactive customers and boosting engagement.

 4. Spotify sends app push notifications for cross-selling